angusy29/CantoTranslate/README.md

 1. Go to Firefox URL `about:debugging#/setup` and click on `manifest.json` in `dist` folder to install extension

 Note: Turn on and off feature flags in `webpack.dev.js`

+## Firefox: Install and distribute

+To install, please do the following:
+1. Run `npm install` to install dependencies
+1. Run `npm run build-firefox` to build the application into `dist` folder
+1. Go into the dist folder, select all the contents (files) in the dist folder and zip it
+1. Submit the zip to Firefox addons developer dashboard

 ## Screenshots